CodeYourFuture/curriculum/content/js2/blocks/update/index.md

     1='Access and modify the innerText of a html element'
 +++

-We can calculate the remaining characters available every time a user's key is released from the keyboard.
+We can calculate the remaining characters available every time a user's key is released from the keyboard in the `textarea`.
 Finally, we must update the `p` element in the user interface with the number of characters remaining.

 > Step 5: Update the interface with the number of characters left